rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Any payment system that aims to replace public money while being able to operate at the scale of the euro system needs to conform to a number of requirements.
-Such a system needs to be scalable, privacy aware, allow peer to peer transactions off-line.
+Such a system needs to be scalable, privacy aware, allow Peer-to-Peer transactions off-line.
 In needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.

 In this chapter we first describe how a distributed block-DAG provides a good basis for a scalable, private, and off-line friendly transaction system.
 We then explain how we position the system in relation to the euro, how the price can remain stable, and how a system can mimic the properties of cash.
 We then go in to the details of how the system is secured, and how we prevent double spending while still remaining scalable and allowing off-line transactions.
-Finally, we explain how the system could be expanded upon by legal frameworks that can provide varying risk vs privacy trade-offs and how certain guarantees could be enforced in the system.
+Finally, we explore how the system can be regulated and how the gateways can be audited to ensure their in integrity.

 ## Distributed accounting and networking